oakfang/atmol/README.md

 ## Schedulers

-The `wave` function can be given a `scheduler` argument, which is a an object of the following shape:
+The `wave` function can be given a `scheduler` argument, which is an object of the following shape:

 ```ts
 interface WaveScheduler {